vasole/pymca/doc/source/install.rst

 * ``--no-cython``: Prevent Cython (even if installed) to re-generate the C source code.
   Use the one provided by the development team.

-It is not recommended to run the test suite of *PyMca* only after installation:
+It is recommended to run the test suite of *PyMca* only after installation:

 .. code-block:: bash